wp-plugins/gator-cache/readme.txt

 == Changelog ==

+= 1.54 =
-= 1.53 =
+* Maintenance release for new location of tinyMCE ajax loading image in WordPress 3.9 = 1.53 =
 * Checks for users with multiple roles, such as BBPress roles, so content is not cached under certain GatorCache user settings
 * Compatibility with WordPress 3.9 verified